Universal Life Insurance

 A policy with built-in flexibility.

-Although not everyone may associate flexibility with life insurance products, certain insurance products, such as universal life insurance, offer adjustable insurance payments.
+Although not everyone may associate flexibility with life insurance, certain types of insurance, such as universal life, offer adjustable payments.